Welcome to the Pelagicos Lab

 - Fellowships: Several federal programs and private foundations award merit-based fellowships to cover tuition and living expenses for multiple years.
 I will work with students to submit fellowship applications to external (e.g., National Science Foundation, NOAA) and internal (e.g., HPU graduate programs) funding sources before they apply to the MSMS program.
 Students should contact me early enough to ensure that fellowship applications - and the letters of recommendation and supporting documentation - are submitted on time.

-- Assistantships: Students who do not have their own funding - through fellowships or loans - can be supported, in part (e.g., 50 % employment during the school year and the summer), through "research assistant" (R.A.) positions.
+- Assistantships: Students who do not have their own funding - through fellowships or loans - can be supported, in part through competitive graduate research assistantships at two levels of support: 25% or 50 % tuition wavers for two years.
+These competitive awards are awarded by the college, on the basis of the students' GPA and GRE scores.
+Additional assistantships, consisting of research - related employment opportunities during the school year and summer, may be availabvle through grant-funded projects.
 While these assistantships can complement other funding sources, they alone will not suffice to cover all of the tuition and living expences.
 Furthermore, students employed as R.A.s will develop a dissertation project, dictated by the goals of the funded grant.
 In the past, I have applied for grants with students in order to fund their assistanthips at HPU.
 However, it is critical to discuss these funding and research opportunities before applying to the MSMS program.

 - Grants & Scholarships: In addition to the tuition and living expenses, funds are often required to cover various research costs (supplies, travel, equipment).
 I will help students admitted into the MSMS program to fund their dissertation projects through proposals to federal and private funding sources and scholarships.